Pratik94229/Retail-Sales-Prediction---End-to-End-Project/README.md

 7.Streamlit deployment link https://pratik94229-retail-sales-prediction---end-to-e-streamlit-a7g08y.streamlit.app/

+8. Load the desired file for predicting the result.

 Feel free to modify the code and experiment with different models and techniques to improve the prediction accuracy.
 ## Acknowledgments